Two high school girls go for a hike in the woods, and encountered something unexplainable.

 A Forest Deep Secret

-On a chilly Halloween night, an old man, donned an old-fashioned sleeping cap, tucked in his white-as-snow hair, put on his long, flannel nightshirt and crawled into bed.
+On a chilly Halloween night, an old man donned an old-fashioned sleeping cap, tucked in his white-as-snow hair, put on his long, flannel nightshirt, and crawled into bed.
 When a knock sounded on his door, his mouth set in a hard line.
 "I wonder who that could be now?
 If it's those snoopy girls ...!"
 He got up, and walked, favoring his right leg, over to the door to yank it open.
 His eyes widened.
 “Oh, it’s you, what can you possi ...?"
 He stumbled back in shock when something bit him on the neck.
-Feeling as if his chest was crushing him, the old man gasped for air before falling backwards onto the wood floor.
-Blackness clouded his vision before feeling himself floating towards the ceiling.
+Feeling as if his chest was crushing him, the old man gasped for air before falling backward onto the wood floor.
+Blackness clouded his vision before feeling himself floating toward the ceiling.

 “That’ll teach you, old man, for cheating me out of my share.”